I got an email the other day from @hannibaltraven whose stepson is being fed creationist BS when he’s at his Dad’s. The email read:

 My 9yo stepson says he doesn’t believe people evolved from monkeys.
 After a long sigh, I tried to educate him but I don’t think he gets it.
 How do I change the indoctrination he gets from his “born again” father?

-1. Be subtle – don’t come right out and say, “humans evolved from monkeys” or “your dad is wrong” or “evolution is true”.
+Don’t come right out and say, “humans evolved from monkeys” or “your dad is wrong” or “evolution is true”.
 Come at it from another, more gentle angle.
-Even with fully grown, adult creationists, simplifying evolution and bringing it away from our ape status helps them to see that it’s not so wild or insulting to be an evolved being.
+Even with fully grown, adult creationists, simplifying evolution and bringing it away from our ape status helps them to see that it’s not so wild or insulting to be an evolving being.
 Evolution is, stripped right down to it, gradual change over many generations.
 It is why offspring aren’t all born identical to their parents.
-Getting your nine year old to accept that people are born with different coloured eyes from their parents, is going to be a helluva lot easier than getting him to accept that we’re apes.
+Getting your nine-year-old to accept that people are born with different coloured eyes from their parents, is going to be a helluva lot easier than getting him to accept that we’re apes.

-3. When you do end up talking about it, make sure your son understands that evolution is not an origin explanation and that there are many scientists who study and accept evolution who still believe god created us.
-Some say god set evolution in motion.
+And that there are many scientists who study and accept evolution who still believe God created us.
+Some say God set evolution in motion.
 Make him understand that accepting evolution doesn’t necessarily mean kicking ol’ Jeeby to the curb.